adon-cloudcannon/landing-page-test/src/collections/posts/introducing-the-cloudcannon-partner-program.md

 cta:
   title: Join the Partner Program
   body_text: >-
-    Offer your clients a complete CMS solution while maintaining the visibility and control you need to manage their websites effectively.
-As you bring on new clients, you'll unlock exclusive benefits and savings for you and your clients.Give your content team full autonomy on your developer-approved tech stack with CloudCannon.
+    Offer your clients a complete CMS solution.
+As you bring on new clients, you'll unlock exclusive benefits and savings.
   button:
     content:
       link: https://cloudcannon.com/partner-program/#partner-signup